Applications for fast Image & Video Processing on GPU

 Raw Bayer Compression for machine vision and 3D applications

 To get additional speed up for high performance applications, one can split Raw Bayer image into four color planes and to compress them with JPEG algorithm separately.
 In this way we exclude debayer from the pipeline and get less data for JPEG compression.
-Total speed up could be up to 50% in comparison with standard JPEG compression solution for Raw Bayer data.

 In that case decompressing and viewing such a data will be more complicated, but this is not a problem for GPU image processing and it could be done completely on GPU as well.